groonga/groonga/doc/source/reference/commands/logical_select.rst

 Drilldown related parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Most of drilldown related parameters in :doc:`select` are supported.
+All drilldown related parameters in :doc:`select` are supported.
 See :ref:`select-drilldown-related-parameters` for details.

 .. _logical-select-drilldown: